breathe-easy-events/sheffield.breathe-easy.uk/src/pages/how-to-guide-for-covid-safer-events-1.md

 title: How-to guide for Covid-safer events
 menu: true
 layout: ResourceLayout.11ty.tsx
-discription: A guide for organisers to improve Covid-safety at your events.
+discription: A guide for anyone who organises events indoors and wants to keep attendees safe(r) from the life-altering impacts of Covid-19 and other airborne diseases.
 ---
 A guide for anyone who organises events indoors and wants to keep attendees safe(r) from the life-altering impacts of Covid-19 and other airborne diseases.